grafana-wizzy/wizzy/README.md

 	- copies a row from one position to another on the same dashboard
 $ wizzy copy row SOURCE_ROW_NUMBER DESTINATION_DASHBOARD_SLUG.ROW_NUMBER
 	- copies a row from one dashboard to another dashboard
+$ wizzy move row SOURCE_ROW_NUMBER DESTINATION_ROW_NUMBER
+	- moves a row from one position to another on the same dashboard
+$ wizzy move row SOURCE_ROW_NUMBER DESTINATION_DASHBOARD_SLUG.ROW_NUMBER
+	- moves a row from one dashboard to another dashboard
 $ wizzy copy panel SOURCE_ROW.PANEL_NUMBER DESTINATION_ROW_NUMBER.PANEL_NUMBER
 	- copies a panel from current row to another row on the same dashboard
 $ wizzy copy panel SOURCE_ROW.PANEL_NUMBER DESTINATION_DASHBOARD_SLUG.ROW_NUMBER.PANEL_NUMBER
 	- copies a panel from current dashboard to another dashboard
+$ wizzy move panel SOURCE_ROW.PANEL_NUMBER DESTINATION_ROW_NUMBER.PANEL_NUMBER
+	- moves a panel from current row to another row on the same dashboard
+$ wizzy move panel SOURCE_ROW.PANEL_NUMBER DESTINATION_DASHBOARD_SLUG.ROW_NUMBER.PANEL_NUMBER
+	- moves a panel from current dashboard to another dashboard
 ```
 Note: wizzy removes `version` field from the imported dashboard before saving it to the disk as version is something what Grafana takes care of for a dashboard.
 ROW_NUMBER and PANEL_NUMBER starts from 1.